ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Every committer in the `committers team <https://github.com/orgs/cilium/teams/committers/members>`_
-   belongs to at least to `one or more other teams in the Cilium organization <https://github.com/orgs/cilium/teams/team/teams>`_
+   belongs to `one or more other teams in the Cilium organization <https://github.com/orgs/cilium/teams/team/teams>`_
-   if you would like to belong, or be removed from any team, please contact any
+   if you would like to be added or removed from any team, please contact any
    of the `maintainers <https://github.com/orgs/cilium/teams/maintainers/members>`_.

 #.
-Once a PR is open, the ``CODEOWNERS`` file will automatically pick which `teams <https://github.com/orgs/cilium/teams/team/teams>`_
+Once a PR is open, GitHub will automatically pick which `teams <https://github.com/orgs/cilium/teams/team/teams>`_
-   should review the PR.
-Each committer can see which PR they were requested to
+   should review the PR using the ``CODEOWNERS`` file.
+Each committer can see
-   review by filtering which PRs it has been requested reviews for.
-A good
+   PRs they need to review by filtering PRs they has been requested reviews for.
-   filter is provided in this `link <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_
+   A good filter is provided in this `link <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_
    so make sure to bookmark it.

 #.
 Belonging to a team does not mean that a committer should know every single
-   line of code the team is maintaining, for this reason it is recommended
+   line of code the team is maintaining.
+For this reason it is recommended
-   that, once a review has been given and if the committer does feel that it
+   that, once a review has been given and if the committer feels another pair
-   would be better one other committer from his or her team would also review
-   the PR, the committer re-requests a review for the team that should review
+   of eyes is needed, the committer should re-request a review from the
-   the PR.
-In the example below, the committer belonging to the CI team is
+   appropriate team.
+In the example bellow, the committer belonging to the CI
-   re-requesting a review for other team members to review the PR.
-This allows
+   team is re-requesting a review for other team members to review the PR.
+This
-   other team member belonging to the CI team to see the PR as part of the PRs
+   allows other team members belonging to the CI team to see the PR as part of
-   that require review in the `filter provided above <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_
+   the PRs that require review in the `filter provided above <https://github.com/cilium/cilium/pulls?q=is%3Apr+is%3Aopen+draft%3Afalse+review-requested%3A%40me+sort%3Aupdated-asc>`_

    .. image:: ../../images/re-request-review.png
       :align: center